Mill Valley, California: 1950s to present

 With a population just over 7,000 by 1950, Mill Valley was still relatively rural.
 Workers commuted to San Francisco on the Greyhound bus when the streets were not flooding in heavy rain, and there still were not any traffic lights.
 The military built the Mill Valley Air Force Station to protect the area during the Korean War.
 In 1956, a group of Beat poets and writers lived briefly in the Perry house, most notably Jack Kerouac and San Francisco Renaissance Beat poet Gary Snyder.
 The house and its land is now owned by the Marin County Open Space District.
 By the beginning of the 1960s, however, the population swelled.
 The Mill Valley Fall Arts Festival became a permanent annual event and the old Carnegie library was replaced with an award-winning library at 375 Throckmorton Ave.
 Designed by architect Donn Emmons, the new library was formally dedicated on September 18, 1966.

 The 1970s saw a change in attitude and population.
-Mill Valley became an area associated with great wealth, with many people making their millions in San Francisco and moving north.
+Mill Valley became an area associated with great wealth, with afluent San Francisco residents moving north.
 New schools and neighborhoods cropped up, though the city maintained its defense of redwoods and protected open space.